ksingh25/mrdflib/README.md

 >>> gc.mem_free()
 ```

-With las two commands please check if 4MB (around 400000) memory is available.
+With last two commands please check if 4MB (around 400000) memory is available.

 1. Add some facts to the graph and serialize them in different formats.
 ```